-2. New Version 5.9 Features
+3. Version 5.10 Features

-2.1 The Link Directive
+3.1 The Link Directive

-Version 5.9 contains a link directive that simplifies the inclusion of separately translated libraries of Icon procedures.
-If icont(1) [3] is run with the -c option, source files are translated into intermediate ucode files (with names ending in .u1 and .u2).
+The link directive simplifies the inclusion of separately translated libraries of Icon procedures.
+If icont(1) [2] is run with the -c option, source files are translated into intermediate ucode files (with names ending in .u1 and .u2).
 For example, icont -c libe.icn produces the ucode files libe.u1 and libe.u2.
 The ucode files can be incorporated in another program with the new link directive, which has the form link libe link libe, "/usr/icon/ilib/collate"

 The argument of link is, in general, a list of identifiers or string literals that specify the names of files to be linked (without the .u1 or .u2).
-Thus, when running under UNIX^{}, specifies the linking of libe in the current directory and collate in /usr/icon/ilib.
+Thus, when running under UNIX\, specifies the linking of libe in the current directory and collate in /usr/icon/ilib.
 Syntax appropriate to VMS should be used when running under that system.